afterwind-io/comcat/README.md

 Among the various algorithms, [Raft][raft] is relatively easy to understand and implement.
 However, it is designed for the purpose like building distributed log system, so it is still a little complicated against our needs.
 After all, we don't aim for strict safety.
 Besides, browser tabs are more likely to be opened and closed frequently, which is quite opposite to a stable cluster.

 Eventually, a tailored version of Raft is applied.
 The distributed part of the algorithm is ditched, since a scheduler working on `SharedWorker` plays the role as a centralized coordinator, which can chop down all consensus procedure between tabs.
-The concept of `term` is kept to detect stale leader or reject its message requests, thus help quickly recovering from abnormal situations.
+The concept of `term` is kept to detect stale leader, thus help quickly recovering from abnormal situations.

 #### Overview